danielbodnar/awesome-stars/README.md

 ## neural-network

+- [google/nerfies](https://github.com/google/nerfies) - This is the code for Deformable Neural Radiance Fields, a.k.a.
+Nerfies.
 - [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
 - [neurocult/agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.
 - [epsilla-cloud/vectordb](https://github.com/epsilla-cloud/vectordb) - Epsilla is a high performance Vector Database Management System.
 Try out hosted Epsilla at https://cloud.epsilla.com/